The Refugee, Illuminated

 Archival Specialist

-Expert in photographic documentation and UNESCO metadata systems; leading digitization.
+Expert in photographic documentation and metadata systems; leading digitization.

 Their work together, across languages, borders, and lived histories, is an act of cultural diplomacy.